Bookings and enquiries can be made online via email or by telephone on 015394 35055

 Public areas – General (Internal)

-Corridor on upper ground floor is 95 cm wide and is basically L shaped with a tee off to the door to stair way.
+Corridor on ground floor is 95 cm wide and is basically L shaped with a tee off to the door to stair way.
 All internal doors are self closing so mind your fingers and watch the children.

 There are 36 internal steps in three flights.
 The stair way is 100 cm wide with treads being 80 mm high.
 The stairs are completely separated from all the sleeping areas and public areas with concrete blocked walls and a fire safety glass window on the top floor in the lounge.
 The stairs themselves are carpet tiled and then nose edged with contrasting colour for added safety.

 Kitchen/Dining room (lower ground floor)

 This is the room most vulnerable to risks.
 It comprises of 24 chairs and 6 tables in the dining area, with shelves containing food bins for guests food storage, crockery, glass ware and cutlery.
 All seating complies with the fire regulations.
 Tables are 75 cm high.